 In March 2020, the European Commission adopted a new circular economy action plan, which includes an EU strategy for textiles, aimed at stimulating innovation and boosting reuse within the sector.
 In February 2021, the Parliament adopted a resolution on the new circular economy action plan demanding additional measures to achieve a carbon-neutral, environmentally sustainable, toxic-free and fully circular economy by 2050, including tighter recycling rules and binding targets for materials use and consumption by 2030.

 «There are laws and regulatory agencies controlling emissions and drains.
-This encourages the market to reason in a certain way, to invest in sustainable approaches and innovation», explains Monfermoso.
-Moreover, certain aspects of a more sustainable approach that can be seen as constraints can instead become strength points.
+This encourages the market to reason in a certain way, to invest in sustainable approaches and innovation», explains Mr. Monfermoso.
+Certain aspects of a more sustainable approach that can be seen as constraints can instead become strong points.
 As when it comes to natural dyes: «natural dyes are not consistent.
-Every garment might have different shades and color, but this can make that item unique», states Monfermoso.
+Every garment might have different shades and color, but this can make that item unique», states Mr. Monfermoso.

-Natural fibers: FILO 2022 focus on wool, flax and linen
+Natural fibers: focus on wool, flax and linen

-Fibers like wool, flax and linen are protagonists of FILO 2022; considering that sustainability and traceability of products can be obtained only from a supply chain perspective.
-Furthermore, the increase in awareness of the damage caused by synthetic materials on the environment has led to the rehabilitation of natural materials.
+In the consideration that sustainability and traceability of products can be obtained only from a supply chain perspective, fibers like wool, flax and linen have been the protagonists of FILO 2022.
+They underline the increase in awareness of the damage caused by synthetic materials on the environment.
+This has led to the rehabilitation of natural materials.

-For FILO 2022 edition, two natural fibers are under the spotlight.
+For the February edition, two natural fibers have been under the spotlight.
 Particularly wool and linen. «We asked fiber representatives to tell us about their experience with research and innovation.
-What they forecast the market will focus on in the upcoming months», explains Monfermoso.
-From Australian merino wool, 100% made of natural fibers, to flax and line; whose traceability is guaranteed by European Flax® and Masters of Linen®.
-The presence of such exhibitors involved in sustainability offers visitors and buyers the opportunity to learn more about the versatility and characteristics of these fibers.
+What they forecast the market will focus on in the upcoming months», Mr. Monfermoso explained.
+From Australian merino wool, 100% made of natural fibers, to flax and line, whose traceability is guaranteed by European Flax® and Masters of Linen®.
+The presence of such exhibitors involved in sustainability offered visitors and buyers the opportunity to learn more about the versatility and characteristics of these fibers.

-IWTA, National Wool Trade Association will be present at 57th edition of FILO; representing part of the Italian and foreign operators of the trade in textile raw materials present in Italy.
-To promote clarity and transparency of the various protocols and standards and adopted by the various brands.
-Intervening in the various institutional bodies, where decisions are taken.
-This to verify the criteria adopted when allocating the various degrees of sustainability.
+IWTA, National Wool Trade Association was present at the 57th edition of FILO.
+They represent part of the Italian and foreign operators of the trade in textile raw materials in Italy.
+This in order to promote clarity and transparency of the various protocols and standards and adopted by the various brands, intervening in the various institutional bodies, where decisions are taken.
+And also to verify the criteria adopted when allocating the various degrees of sustainability.